Rigid analytic Stein algebraic groups are affine: Finite vector bundles on an abelian scheme

-Then, the vector bundle $V$ is $m$-finite and, if $S$ is moreover affine, then $[m]^\ast V$ is the trivial extension. \end{lemma}

-\begin{proof} Condition (2) in Proposition \ref{Prop:BeingAPullBack} is local on the base, hence the scheme $S$ may be assumed to be affine.
+\begin{proof} Condition (2) in \Cref{Prop:BeingAPullBack} is local on the base, hence the scheme $S$ may be assumed to be affine.
 The pull-back by $[m]$ acts on the cohomology group as the multiplication by the integer $m$.
 Since $m = 0$ on $S$, the vector bundle $[m]^\ast V$ is isomorphic to the trivial extension of $\alpha^\ast E$ by $\alpha^\ast E'$. \end{proof}

 \begin{lemma} Assume there is an integer $m \ge 1$ vanishing $S$.
-Then, a unipotent vector bundle on $A$ of rank $r$ is $m^r$-finite. \end{lemma}
+Then, a unipotent vector bundle $V$ on $A$ of rank $r$ is $m^r$-finite. \end{lemma}

-\begin{proof} Let $V$ be a unipotent vector bundle of rank $r$ and a filtration as in the definition of a unipotent vector bundle.
-The vector bundles $V_i$ are themselves unipotent, thus, arguing by induction on the rank of $V$, one reduces to the case where $V$ is an extension of constant vector bundles.
-Lemma \ref{Lemma:SplittingExtensionVectorBundles} then permits to conclude. \end{proof}
+\begin{proof} Let $0 = V_0 \subsetneq V_1 \subsetneq \cdots \subsetneq V_{d} = V$ a filtration as in the definition of a unipotent vector bundle.
+The vector bundles $V_i$ are themselves unipotent, thus, arguing by induction on the rank of $V$, one reduces to the case where $V$ is an extension of constant vector bundles. \Cref{Lemma:SplittingExtensionVectorBundles} then permits to conclude. \end{proof}